 You've heard it before, breakfast is the most important meal of the day.
-So, you eat your oatmeal, toast, bagel, cereal, fruit, maybe pancakes or waffles if you have the time (or the absolute worst, you stopped to get a fast food breakfast).
+So, you eat your muffin, granola bar, toast, bagel, cereal, fruit, maybe pancakes or waffles if you have the time.
 More than likely you probably have your coffee or some juice too.
 Then by the time you get to work, you find yourself hungry...again.
 Maybe if you are lucky, there will be doughnuts or muffins that someone brought into the office....

 ***So what happened, you ate a big breakfast, why are you still hungry?****

-When you start the day with carbs (remember carbs turn to sugar) you are feeding your body sugar right after waking up.
-Breakfast literally means breaking a fast from when you were sleeping, when you flood your body with sugar right away in the morning, you significantly raise your blood sugar levels.
-The higher you spike your blood sugar levels, the harder the crash.
-By crashing I mean tired, cravings (good luck saying no to those doughnuts in the break room might be more difficult), irritable, depressed, hungry/hangry, and may be brain fog (can lead to bad decision making in work life).
+When you start the day with carbs (remember carbs turn to sugar) you are feeding your body sugar first thing in the morning.
+Breakfast means breaking a fast.
+When you flood your body with sugar right away in the morning, you significantly raise your blood sugar levels.
+The higher/faster you spike your blood sugar levels, the harder the crash.
+"Crash" makes you; tired, anxious, cravings (which is why saying no to the donuts in the break room might be more difficult), irritable, depressed, hungry/hangry, and may be brain fog (can lead to poor decision making in work life).

-So you basically just woke up and fed your body a drug, and guess what?
-It's going to want more.
-Lunch isn't going to be much better.
-Worst case scenario, you packed yourself a small salad for lunch and some carrots.
-Now you can't wait to get home and eat, and I guarantee you are going to over eat, and not make good nutrition choices.
-Your brain will not stop until it gets what it wants.
-SUGAR.
-I know this seems extreme, but it's the truth.
 Sugar is addictive (remember carbs are also sugar).
 You have it once, you are going to want it again.
 So starting off with sugar early in the morning is going to set you up to want more throughout the day, and you are going to keep eating until your brain gets what it wants and is satisfied, until your next craving of course.
-Fruit doesn't fall out of this category either, fructose is still sugar, so that banana in the morning isn't good either.
+Fruit doesn't fall out of this category either, fructose is still sugar, so that banana or smoothie in the morning isn't the best option either.

-***Not only is your brain telling you your hungry, but you are feeding sugar loving BAD bacteria in your gut too, and guess what, they are going to want more.
+***Not only is your brain telling you your hungry, but you are feeding sugar loving BAD bacteria in your gut too, and they are going to want more.
 These bacteria are relentless and not nice.
-The more sugar you give them, the more they can reproduce, and if there is more bacteria, they are going to need more sugar for more food, and now you've just created a mess.
-This is worse than your brain wanting carbs and sugar.
-Your gut is going to mess with you and make you feel anxious, dizzy, depressed, I have said it a million times and I will a million more, YOUR GUT BACTERIA RUN YOU.
-You are a puppet to your gut bacteria run the show, so please treat them with care :)****
+The more sugar you give them, the more they can reproduce, and if there is more bad bacteria, they are going to need more sugar for more food, and now its a mess.
+This is going to be worse than your brain wanting carbs and sugar.
+Your gut is going to mess with you and make you feel anxious, dizzy, depressed, your gut bacteria run the show, so please treat them with care :)****

 - What to eat for breakfast to control blood sugar spikes.